jpgmv1998/reproducible_paper_template/randomReferences.md

 [margins](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html) - margins is an effort to port Stata’s (closed source) margins command to R as an S3 generic method for calculating the marginal effects (or “partial effects”) of covariates included in model objects (like those of classes “lm” and “glm”).

 #### Other

 [furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with future’s parallel processing capabilities.

+[ralger](https://github.com/feddelegrand7/ralger) - The goal of ralger is to facilitate web scraping in R.

 ## Econometrics